13 Tenant Rights All Pennsylvania Landlords Must Know

 What Are Tenant Rights in Pennsylvania?

-Tenants have renter rights in PA that grant a habitable living environment, fair treatment and a clear understanding of lease terms.
+Under the Federal Fair Housing Act and the Pennsylvania Landlord-Tenant Act, every PA tenant has specific rights.
+Tenant rights in Pennsylvania grant a habitable living environment, fair treatment and a clear understanding of lease terms.
 Renters are entitled to privacy, with landlords required to provide notice before entry, except in emergencies.
-Awareness of these rights is your first step toward a secure and comfortable rental experience.

 tenant rights during the apartment search